- Academic Affairs

-Do piles of crumpled up wrapping paper and wasted shopping bags make you cringe?
+Do piles of crumpled-up wrapping paper and wasted shopping bags make you cringe?
 You’re not alone.
-With the holidays right around the corner, everyone is shopping,wrapping gifts and writing cards, decorating, and traveling.
+With the holidays around the corner, everyone is shopping,wrapping gifts, writing cards, decorating, and traveling.

-Thanksgiving is this Thursday and that means turkey, pie, watching football, and spending time with your family and friends.
+Thanksgiving means turkey, pie, watching football, and spending time with your family and friends.
 Unfortunately, the holiday season also means a lot more household waste.

 You just finished cooking dinner and you have a pile of potato peels, stems, and bay leaves.
 Instead of tossing them into the trash, why not throw these food scraps into your compost pile?
 When you compost, you recycle organic material that would otherwise end up in a landfill.